stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Problem Statement

 TCP's fast retransmit mechanism interprets the reception of three duplicated acknowledgement (where the acknowledgement number is the same than in the previous acknowledgement) as a signal for loss detection.
 However, a missing packet in the squence number space must not always be lost.
 Simple reordering where one packet takes a longer path than (at least three) subsequent packets can have the same effect.

 In addition in TCP, loss is an implicit signal for network congestion.
 Therefore the reception of three duplicated acknowledgement will cause a TCP sender to reduce its sending rate.
 To avoid unnecessary performance decreases, today's in-network mechanisms usually aim to avoid reordering.
 However, this complicates these mechanism significantly and usually requires per-flow state, e.g. in case of Equal Cost Multipath (ECMP) routing where a hash of the 5 tuple would need to be mapped to the right path.

 Even though the majority of traffic in the Internet is still TCP, it is likely that new protocols will be design such that they are (more) robust to reordering.
 Further with an increasing deployment of ECN, even TCP's congestion control reaction based on duplicated acknowledgements could be relaxed (e.g. by reducing the sending rate gradually depending on the number of lost packets).

 However, as middlebox can not know if a certain traffic flow is sensitive to reordering or not, they have to treat all traffic as equally and try to always avoid reordering.
 (This does not only complicate these mechanism but might also block the deployment of new services.)

 ## Information Exposed

 Reordering-sensitivity is a per tube signal (as reordering can only happen with a flow multiple packets).
 However, to avoid state in middlebox, it would be beneficial to have a reordering-sensitive flag in each packet.

 A transport should set the bit if it is not sensitive to reordering, e.g. if it uses a more advance mechanism (than duplicated acknowledgement) for loss detection, or if the congestion control reaction to this signal imposes only a small performances penalty, or if the flow is short enough that it will not impact its performance.

 ## Mechanism

 A middlebox that implement an in-network function that could lead to varying end-to-end delay and reordering (as packets might overtake each other on different paths or within the network device), do not need to perform any additional action if the reordering-sensitivity flag is not set.
-However, if the flag is set, the middlebox should avoid reordering by e.g. holding per-tube state and make sure that all packets belonging to the same tube will not be re-ordered.
+However, if the flag is set, the middlebox should avoid reordering by e.g. holding per- tube state and make sure that all packets belonging to the same tube will not be re-ordered.

 ## Deployment Incentives

 Today by default middlebox assume that all traffic is reordering-sensitive which complicates certain in-network mechanism or might also block the deployment of new services.
 If a middlebox would know that certain traffic is not reordering-sensitive, it could reduce state, speed-up processing, or even implement new services.

 Applications that are not loss-sensitive (because they e.g. uses FEC) usually are also not reordering-sensitive.
 At the same time these application are often sensitive to latency.
 If the transport handles reordering appropriately and signal this semantic information to the network, the appropriate network treatment can likely also result in lower end-to-end or at least enables the network device to impose any additional delay (e.g. to set up state) on these packets.

 ## Security, Privacy, and Trust

 No trust relationship is needed as the provided information do not results in a preferential treatment.
 Only transport semantics are exposed that to not contain any private information.
-No security threats are known.